-Several years ago Brian Bywater and Kim Templeton, two of the three organisers of the 1987 Coo-ee March Re-enactment, decided to plan a 100 year re-enactment march as part of the 2015 Centenary of Anzac commemorative events, Stephen and I joined the Coo-ee March 2015 Inc. (Gilgandra Sub-Committee), which was established to organise the 2015 Gilgandra to Sydney Re-enactment March.
+When Brian Bywater and Kim Templeton, two of the three organisers of the 1987 Coo-ee March Re-enactment, decided to plan a 100 year re-enactment march as part of the 2015 Centenary of Anzac commemorative events, Stephen and I joined the Coo-ee March 2015 Inc. (Gilgandra Sub-Committee), which was established to organise the 2015 Gilgandra to Sydney Re-enactment March.

 Once another re-enactment march had been planned, I began thinking about these unnamed shadowy “Coo-ees”, and thought it was important to try and research as many of them as possible, so that when people asked on the 2015 Re-enactment March “Who joined in our town?”, we would be able to give them an answer.
 More primary source material has become available in recent years, especially through access to digitised historical newspapers on Trove, and military service records on the National Archives of Australia website, which has assisted Stephen and I in our research on the “Coo-ees”.

-In August-September 2016 we re-visited the graves and memorials of the fallen Coo-ees in England, France, and Belgium, to lay a wreath that travelled with us, and to leave a commemorative information card, and an Australian flag, on each grave.
+Stephen and I have visited the graves and memorials of the fallen Coo-ees in England, France, Belgium and Israel, to lay a poppy wreath that traveled with us, and to leave a commemorative information card, and an Australian flag, on each grave.

-We have created a separate page as a Roll of Honour for the fallen Coo-ees on this website.
+We have created a separate webpage as a Roll of Honour for the fallen Coo-ees on this website.